pivotal-cf/email-resource/README.md

 #### Parameters

 * `headers`: *Optional.* Path to plain text file containing additional mail headers
-* `additional_recipient`: *Optional.* Path to plain text file containing additional recipient which could be determined at build time.
-You can run a task before, which figures out the email of the person who committed last to a git repository (`git -C $source_path --no-pager show $(git -C $source_path rev-parse HEAD) -s --format='%ae' > output/email.txt`)
+* `to`: *Optional.* Path to plain text file containing recipients which could be determined at build time.
+You can run a task before, which figures out the email of the person who committed last to a git repository (`git -C $source_path --no-pager show $(git -C $source_path rev-parse HEAD) -s --format='%ae' > output/email.txt`).
+This file can contain `,` delimited list of email address if wanting to send to multiples.
 * `subject`: *Required.* Path to plain text file containing the subject
 * `body`: *Required.* Path to file containing the email body.
 * `send_empty_body`: *Optional.* If true, send the email even if the body is empty (defaults to `false`).